 Excel VBA StrConv Function

-StrConv function in VBA is categorized under string functions which is a conversion function, the use of this function is that it changes the case of the string with the input provided by the developer, the arguments of this function are the string and the input for case like 1 to change the string to lowercase.
+The StrConv function in VBA comes under String functions, a conversion function.
+One may use this function because it changes the case of the string with the input provided by the developer.
+In addition, the arguments of this function are the string.
+So, for example, the input for a case like 1 is to change the string to lowercase.

 StrConv stands for “String Conversion.”
-Using this VBA function, we can convert the supplied string to the specified format.
-One thing you need to understand here is we can use this formula as a VBA function only, not as an Excel worksheet function.
-In this article, we will take a tour of complete detailed examples of the “VBA StrConv” formula.
+We can convert the supplied string to the specified format using this VBA function.
+You need to understand that we can use this formula as a VBA function only, not as an Excel worksheet function.
+This article will tour detailed examples of the “VBA StrConv” formula.

 String: This is nothing but the text we are trying to convert.

-Conversion: What kind of conversion we need to do.
-We have a wide variety of options here below is the list of conversions we can perform.
+Conversion: What kind of conversion do we need to do?
+We have a wide variety of options.
+Here, below is the list of conversions we can perform.

-- vbUpperCase or 1: This option converts the supplied Text value to Upper case character.
-This works similarly to the UCASE function.
+- vbUpperCase or 1: This option converts the supplied Text value to upper case character.
+It works similarly to the UCASE function.
 For example, if you supply the word “Excel,” it will convert to “EXCEL.”

-- vbLowerCase or 2: This option converts the supplied Text value to Lower case character in excel.
-This works similarly to the LCASE function.
+- vbLowerCase or 2: This option converts the supplied Text value to lowercase character in excel.
+It works similarly to the LCASE function.
 For example, if you supply the word “Excel,” it will convert to “excel.”

-- vbProperCase or 3: This option converts the supplied Text value to the Proper case character.
-Every first character of the word will is converted to upper case, and all the remaining letters are converted to lower case.
+- vbProperCase or 3: This option converts the supplied Text value to the proper case character.
+Every first character of the word converts to uppercase.
+All the remaining letters convert to lowercase.
 For example, if you supply the word “excEL,” it will convert to “Excel.”

 - vbUniCode or 64: This option converts the string to Unicode code.

-- vbFromUnicode or 128: This converts the string Unicode to the default system code.
+- vbFromUnicode or 128: It converts the string Unicode to the default system code.

 Even though we have several other options with the Conversion argument above, three are good enough for us.

-LCID: This is the Locale Id.
-By default, it takes the system id.
-This will not use 99% of the time.
+LCID: This is the Locale ID.
+By default, it takes the system ID.
+It will not use 99% of the time.

 Examples of StrConv Function in VBA